 Budget Combo Dragon Priest Mulligan Guide

 The best cards you can get in your early mulligan are Northshire Cleric, Radiant Elemental, and Power Word: Shield.
-If you have one of these minions, you can keep some of your higher cost ones like Shadow Ascendant, Tar Creeper, or Duskbreaker (particularly if you know it’s a board flood deck).
+If you have one of these minions, you can keep some of your higher cost ones like Firetree Witchdoctor, Tar Creeper, or Duskbreaker (particularly if you know it’s a board flood deck).
 If you have Radiant and Shield you can also keep Divine Spirit or Inner Fire (probably better because you can play the same turn as you Shield) which can win you the game if your opponent can’t deal with it.

 Budget Combo Dragon Priest Play Strategy